 The Belmar Criminal Defense Lawyers at Ellis Law, P.C.
 Will Provide a Strong Defense to Your Criminal Charges

-If you have been charged with resisting arrest or some other crime, the smartest decision you can make is to contact an experienced criminal defense attorney to protect your rights.
+If you have been charged with resisting or some other crime, the smartest decision you can make is to contact an experienced criminal defense attorney to protect your rights.
 Our Belmar criminal defense lawyers at Ellis Law, P.C. have been successfully defending people from criminal charges for decades.
 Call us today at 732-308-0200 or contact the firm online to schedule a free consultation.
 Located in Freehold, our team serves clients across the region including East Brunswick, Middletown, Toms River, Jersey City, Neptune, Hudson County, Union County, Essex County, Ocean County, New Jersey along with Brooklyn and New York, New York.